JJ/granada-off/text/graffiti.md

 create a piece, something that is not really needed to tag a wall or even to create a complex wild-style signature.

-Many graffiti writers have studied there; many writers from elsewhere have at least followed a few courses here and, obversely, some students have dabbled with street art at least as a drunken caper some time in their life.
+Many graffiti writers who live and work in Granada have studied there; many writers from elsewhere have at least followed a few courses here and, obversely, some students have dabbled with street art at least as a drunken caper some time in their life.
 Or maybe they have just worked in this extensive